 Updates and News

 At the 2024 WFCA Annual General Meeting proposed changes to the WFCA CCR (Covenant, Conditions, and Restrictions) for the installation of fences in the five (5) neighborhoods of Bent Tree, Laurelwood, New Bent Tree, Olde Mill and Sweetbriar were introduced for approval by the membership.
-An approval of 66 and 2/3 is required to make the change.
-Of the votes available at the meeting the vote was unanimous to approve the change.
-However, not enough people were available to meet the voting threshold.
-Efforts are on-going to invite members to vote.
-It is important to note the justifications for the introduction of the changes:
+An approval of 66 and 2/3 was required to make the change.
+The required 278 votes to accept the changes were received with only 6 votes opposing the changes.

 (1) For at least the last five (5) years all requests from homeowners for fences have requested a variance from the current restriction of fencing being no taller than 4 feet to allow a 6-foot fence.
 The request has come from societal and cultural changes that reflect a desire for greater security and privacy.
 Additionally, more homeowners are needing taller fences to restrain their dogs.